combustionTools/flameTracker/README.md

 # Additional information
 For more information about installing and running the Flame Tracker (with the script and the Windows release), as well as the use of the software, refer to the Wiki page: https://github.com/combustionTools/flameTracker/wiki.

-A publication with a detailed explanation of objectives and capabilities of the Flame Tracker is under preparation for the SoftwareX journal.

 For issues with the code and/or the analysis, please attach screenshots or other useful information related to you problem with your question at: flameTrackerContact@gmail.com.